bio-tools/biotoolsDocs/api_reference.rst

    -d '<resource>' "https://dev.bio.tools/api/tool/SignalP/validate/"

-Delete resource
+Delete a resource
 ------------------

-Delete a resource.
+Removes a resource from the registry.

 .. note:: This method requires the user to be authenticated.
 Learn how to :ref:`Token`.